 One of the most iconic Nobel laureates, Daw Aung San Suu Kyi, has been under attack for quite a time because of the Rohingya crisis.
 In consequence of recent events, someone openly claims that she did not deserve that honor.
-However, no matter the reasons behind today's systematic attacks, it should be acknowledged that Daw Aung San Suu Kyi was granted the Nobel Prize for Peace in view of long years and continuous, indisputable efforts devoted to the fight against oppression.
+However, no matter the reasons behind today's systematic attacks, it should be acknowledged that Daw Aung San Suu Kyi was granted the Nobel Prize for Peace in view of long years of struggle and continuous, indisputable efforts devoted to the fight against oppression.
 And that fight was really successful, since Myanmar has changed a lot during the last decade.

-To put it straight, there is quite a difference beween Daw Aung San Suu Kyi (who won the Nobel Prize thanks to what she did) and several Nobel laureates who got that prize because of what other people had done or were doing.
+To put it straight, there is quite a difference between Daw Aung San Suu Kyi (who won the Nobel Prize thanks to what she had done) and several Nobel laureates who got that prize because of what other people had done or were doing.
 Just to give a few examples, I will mention Jimmy Carter, Barack Obama and Malala Yousafzai.
 I might oversimplify much more intriguing situations, but I have a feeling that Jimmy Carter was essentially chosen with the aim of launching an attack on the preventive war that the Bush Administration was going to wage against Saddam Hussein (meanwhile, no one cares that he gave the green light to the establishment of an oppressive theocratic regime in Iran that immediately led to a perpetual state of war between Shia and Sunni Muslims).
-As for Barack Obama, I think he was rewarded because the the majority of the Americans had not voted for a Republican candidate—and no one seems to regret that President Obama bombed Libya without any plan for the post-Gaddafi era and gave a significant contribution to the civil war in Syria, without succeeding in toppling Bashar al-Assad (the alleged target of the US Admistration at that time).
+As for Barack Obama, I think he was rewarded because the majority of the Americans had not voted for a Republican candidate—but no one seems to regret that President Obama bombed Libya without any plan for the post-Gaddafi era and gave a significant contribution to the civil war in Syria, without succeeding in toppling Bashar al-Assad (the alleged target of the US Administration at that time).
 Finally, Malala Yousafzai became a Nobel laureate because she was victim of criminals who had been allowed to take control of tribal areas in Pakistan with the support of huge raging crowds of fanatics that live in that country.

 Well, let's go back to Daw Aung San Suu Kyi and the Rohingya affair.
 No doubt, thousands of innocent civilians are suffering.
 Nonetheless, I am not so sure that the Myanmar authorities should be unconditionally blamed—as well as I do not think that the Russian authorities should be unconditionally blamed for what they did in Chechnya.
 More specifically, I do not know if the words ethnic cleansing are used properly by some UN bureaucrats and other gurus who keep talking about Myanmar, but... sure enough, the military operations of the Russians in Chechnya caused far worse collateral damage and definitely took place without international observers or news networks.
 No one was free to move around and give evidence of mass graves.